Actions

 ..
 Changing email for user Bob to bob@40ants.com

-With application-wide action you'll have to render user's id in the hidden field of HTML form and then to retrieve the user object from the database when action get called.
+field of the HTML form and then retrieve the user object from the database

 Using at the Frontend

-At the fronted you might want to call actions as the result of user's click, form submit or some other act, for example, by timer.
+At the frontend you might want to call actions as the result of a user's click, form submit or some other act, for example, by timer.

-Reblocks provides a thin JS layer which includes following functions:
+Reblocks provides a thin JS layer which includes the following functions:

 initiateAction(actionCode, options)

-This function calls given action using AJAX.
-You have to pass optional arguments as JS object options:
+This function calls a given action using AJAX.
+You have to pass optional

 {